passiv/snaptrade-sdks/docs/webhooks.md

 ## NEW_ACCOUNT_AVAILABLE

-Created when a new account is detected through your brokerage connection.
+Created when a new account is detected through a brokerage connection.

 Example payload is below: